syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 N> Actual range and visible range are similar unless the range is changed by specifying the [`ZoomPosition`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~ZoomPosition.html) and [`ZoomFactor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~ZoomFactor.html) properties or zoom the chart interactively.
 Visible range is always the range which you see visually in the screen.

-**LabelCreated**

-This event is triggered when the axis label is created.
-The argument contains the following information.

-* [`LabelContent`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelEventArgs~LabelContent.html) - used to get or set the axis label content.
-* [`Position`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelEventArgs~Position.html) - used to get the position of label.

 **LabelClicked**

 This event is triggered when the axis label is clicked.
 The argument contains the following informations:

 * [`LabelContent`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.LabelClickedEventArgs~LabelContent.html) - Used to get or set the axis label content.
 * [`Position`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.LabelClickedEventArgs~Position.html) - Used to get the position of label.

+**LabelCreated**

+This event is triggered when the axis label is created.
+The argument contains the following information.

+* [`LabelContent`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelEventArgs~LabelContent.html) - Used to get or set the axis label content.
+* [`Position`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelEventArgs~Position.html) - Used to get the position of label.
+* [`LabelStyle`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelEventArgs~LabelStyle.html) - Used to customize the font-family, font-color, font-size, and font-weight of individual axis labels by using the ChartAxisLabelStyle class.

+The axis labels can be customized by using the following properties:

+* [`TextColor`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartLabelStyle~TextColor.html) - Used to change the color of the labels.
+* [`BackgroundColor`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartLabelStyle~BackgroundColor.html) - Used to change the background color of the labels.
+* [`BorderColor`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartLabelStyle~BorderColor.html) - Used to change the border color.
+* [`BorderThickness`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartLabelStyle~BorderThickness.html) - Used to change the thickness of the border.
+* [`Font`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartLabelStyle~Font.html) - Used to change the text size, font-family, and font-weight.
+* [`Margin`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartLabelStyle~Margin.html) - Used to change the margin size for labels.
+* [`CornerRadius`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelStyle~CornerRadius.html) - Used to change the corner radius of the labels.
+* [`LabelAlignment`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelStyle~LabelAlignment.html) - Used to align the label at the start, center, or end.